Consulting

 Many enterprises require a single platform to monitor various environments that are now added to traditional data centers - such as cloud services, the Internet of Things, and edge environments.

 Gartner coined a new term for that: "hybrid digital infrastructure management."
 By 2022, 20% of enterprises will use hybrid digital infrastructure management (HDIM).
-They're going to need tailored automation software solutions that increase the efficiency of workload placement across the cloud, on-premises, and edge environments.
+They're going to need tailored automation software solutions that increase the efficiency of workload placement across several private and public cloud providers, on-premise mainframes, and edge environments.

 Without a holistic approach to managing these diverse environments, enterprises may lose sight of and even risk their competitive advantage.